-The student may also take advantage of the school counselor to help with the discernment.
-If, after a period of wise discernment, the student decides to leave the Seminary, he should talk to the President-Rector.
+The seminarian may also take advantage of the Seminary counselors to help with the discernment.
+If, after a period of wise discernment, the seminarian decides to leave the Seminary, he should talk to the President-Rector.
 If the decision is made to leave the Seminary, before leaving he should completely fill out the form provided for one who is withdrawing from the Seminary.
-Unless this form is fully completed, transcripts will not be released nor will letters of recommendation be sent.
-International students (with F-1 visa status) must meet with the Director of International Student Services to discuss the immigration status implications of withdrawal from studies.
+Unless this form is fully completed, transcripts may not be released nor letters of recommendation sent.
+International seminarians (with F-1 visa status) must meet with the Director of International seminarians to discuss the immigration status implications of withdrawal from studies.